caituo27/caituo27.github.io/_posts/2024/02/2024-02-23-angular-animations-tutorial-the-keyframes-function.md

 Nice, looks right when we close now, right?
 So again, this is a pretty crazy example.
 It’s really just used, in this case, to illustrate how keyframes work in Angular.
 I don’t recommend that you make menus that transition like this in production applications.
 But now, at least, you should have an understanding of how keyframes() can be used.

-Now, just like I mentioned in the last two videos on Angular Animations, there’s a lot to the animation framework so I’ll go ahead and stop here for now, but I will be creating several more videos covering much more on Angular animations very soon.
+Now, just like I mentioned in the last two posts on Angular Animations, there’s a lot to the animation framework so I’ll go ahead and stop here for now, but I will be creating several more posts covering much more on Angular animations very soon.

 ## Want to See It in Action?
 Check out the demo code and examples of these techniques in the in the stackblitz example below.
 If you have any questions or thoughts, don’t hesitate to leave a comment.